 Like Proactiv, Curology also has a three-step kit that focuses on the acne treatment in the “superbottle”, flanked by a cleanser and a moisturizer.
 This second step contains a customized formula that targets your needs whether it’s acne, clogged pores, dark spots, firmness, skin texture, or wrinkles.
 They require you to take a quiz before ordering your bottle, which helps narrow down and personalize your treatment.
 Afterward you get paired with a medical provider to chat and make sure you receive the right doses of each active ingredient.
 These 1-1 chats also let your provider evaluate your progress via selfies and tweak your formulation as needed.
 They’re essentially consultations with medical professionals, which is how Curology is able to send Rx-strength blends.

 Hers: Acne care made simple

-Hers simplifies the skincare process even further by giving only two products—one for AM and another for PM.
-For a small fee, they provide a consultation with a physician before your order gets sent out, so they can formulate the right prescription for you.
-They require a session on each of your recurring orders to ensure that your skin is improving and not having bad side effects to the medication.
-Hers also offers other products for anti-aging and hyperpigmentation, but you have to buy those items separately instead of having it in an all-in-one like the Curology superbottle.
+Hers simplifies the skincare process even further by offering only two steps—one in the AM and another at night.
+For a small fee, they provide a consultation with a physician before your order ships so they can formulate the right prescription for you.
+They require a session on each of your recurring orders to ensure that your skin is improving and free from any side effects.
+Sounds like overkill to me, but again, this is how they stay compliant and many people may enjoy the subsequent check ups.

 Proactiv vs Curology vs Hers: Comparing Top Acne Treatment Subscriptions for Women